I compared Cricut Infusible Ink on Cricut blanks to just regular cotton. I’ll give you my completely honest opinion if it’s worth it.

 The Cricut Blank just kept my design how it should look as opposed to a more DIY look with letters.

-In conclusion, the designs on the cotton still won’t lift and peel off like regular iron on, so that is a win.
-Especially with my toddler who thinks my iron on is a sticker and pulls at it!
+In conclusion, the designs on the cotton still won’t lift and peel off like regular iron-on, so that is a win.
+Especially with my toddler who thinks my iron-on is a sticker and pulls at it!
 This Mickey shirt will last us quite a while.
-I will also definitely be wearing my maternity shirt because I love my design on it but I WISH I could have the vivid colors the blank created here.
+I will also definitely be wearing my maternity shirt because I love the design on it but I WISH I could have the vivid colors the blank created here.
 Long story short, it’s worth it to buy blanks if you care about a professional level of quality!
 If you’re just making silly fun shirts you’ll wear once, then sure use your existing cotton shirt!

 Never Used Infusible Ink?